BendedWills/VulkanHelloTriangle/README.md

 But if you want to build the project without using the shell script, here is how:

+First, run the GenerateResources.sh script to convert assets into object files:

+	./GenerateResources.sh

-First, run CMake to generate the Makefile like so:
+Then, CMake to generate the Makefile like so:

 	cmake -S . -B Build